drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/3_function_expression_spies.md

 #### Verifying at Least One Call

-In the below example, we are verifying that `doSomething()` was called at least once.
+In the below example, we are verifying that `someFunc()` was called at least once.
 This is done by calling `.toBeCalled()` without passing in a number arg.

 ```ts